Anniversary of George Floyd's killing: Changes were made, but short of 'reckoning' on racial justice

 WHAT'S HAPPENING IN MINNEAPOLIS THIS WEEK?

-Minneapolis activists have planned a candlelight vigil Thursday night at George Floyd Square, the corner where Floyd died.
-A festival at the square Saturday will celebrate change in Minneapolis.
+More than 100 people gathered Thursday night at George Floyd Square, the corner where Floyd died.
+The event to remember Floyd included music and dancing, and a candlelight vigil was planned.
+Minneapolis Police Chief Brian O'Hara stopped by and talked with people in the crowd — at one point, raising his fist in solidarity.

-At the square, hundreds of flowers and signs swayed in the wind between towering statues of fists.
+Earlier in the day, hundreds of flowers and signs swayed in the wind between towering statues of fists at the square.
 Kendrick White and Georgio Wright, two Black men, said they visit the site every day and lead “pilgrimage guides” — or tours — to spread awareness about what happened.

 About 20 high school students and teachers from California were in their group Thursday.
 Lee Fertig, head of school at The Nueva School in the Bay area community of San Mateo, said they wanted to see how the community is rebuilding.